-Workgroup members will be asked to evaluate four draft documents for the establishment a Building Safety Program for Implementation of Section 553.899, F.S., Mandatory Structural Inspections for Condominium and Cooperative Buildings, within the 2023 Florida Building Code, Existing Building.
+Workgroup members were asked to evaluate four draft documents for the establishment a Building Safety Program for Implementation of Section 553.899, F.S., Mandatory Structural Inspections for Condominium and Cooperative Buildings, within the 2023 Florida Building Code, Existing Building.
 The draft documents are as follows:

-- 2024 Draft Supplement to the 8^{th.} Edition (2023), Florida Building Code.
-This document includes deleting Section 110.9 from the 8^{th.} Edition (2023), Florida Building Code, Building volume and relocating it as amended to the 8^{th.} Edition (2023), Florida Building Code, Existing Building volume.
-The 8^{th.} Edition (2023), Florida Building Code, Existing Building volume includes proposed amendments to Chapter 1, Scope and Administration; Section 113, Violations; Section 115, Unsafe Buildings and Equipment; Chapter 2, Definitions; and Chapter 18, Minimum Requirements for the Mandatory Milestone Inspections. - 2.
-Milestone Inspection Report Form Fillable PDF Reporting Form. - 3.
+1. 2024 Draft Supplement to the 8th.
+Edition (2023), Florida Building Code.
+This document includes deleting Section 110.9 from the 8th.
+Edition (2023), Florida Building Code, Building volume and relocating it as amended to the 8th.

+Edition (2023), Florida Building Code, Existing Building volume.
+The 8th.
+Edition (2023), Florida Building Code, Existing Building volume includes proposed amendments to Chapter 1, Scope and Administration; Section 113, Violations; Section 115, Unsafe Buildings and Equipment; Chapter 2, Definitions; and Chapter 18, Minimum Requirements for the Mandatory Milestone Inspections.

+- 2. Milestone Inspection Report Form Fillable PDF Reporting Form. - 3.
 Milestone Inspection Report Form Electronic Reporting Form. - 4.
 General Conditions and Guidelines Scope of Structural Conditions.

-During the meetings, Workgroup members will be asked to evaluate and rank key sections of the draft documents, or if appropriate an entire document, and to rank any proposed amendments developed for consideration.
-Once ranked for acceptability, all language/text (as drafted or as amended) with $a \ge 3.0$ average ranking (75%) will be considered preliminary consensus recommendations for inclusion in the final package of recommendations to the Commission.
+During the meetings, Workgroup members were asked to evaluate and rank key sections of the draft documents, or if appropriate an entire document, and to rank any proposed amendments developed for consideration.
+Once ranked for acceptability, all language/text (as drafted or as amended) with $a \ge 3.0$ average ranking (75%) are considered consensus recommendations for inclusion in the final package of recommendations to the Commission.